Competitor comparison

 Why does listing data miss so much?

 Listings show the advertised price.
-The actual selling price is typically lower, and it never reflects doc fees, dealer add-ons, or stacked OEM incentives.
+The actual selling price is typically lower, and listings never reflect doc fees, dealer add-ons, or stacked OEM incentives.
 On new-car deals, the gap between listed and sold can be thousands of dollars — and that gap is exactly where competitive intelligence lives.

 Does AutoMarketIQ work without Cox Automotive integration?

 Yes.
 AutoMarketIQ is a standalone platform.
-It does not require AutoTrader, Dealer.com, Manheim, or any other Cox product.
+It does not require AutoTrader, Dealer.com, Manheim, or any other Cox product, and does not share data with the Cox ecosystem.

 See what your competitors actually sold at.